mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.md

 Any of these kinds of nutriments can be good or bad for us.
 Eating a sweet food once in a while is a treat, but eating it all the time can lead to ill health.
 Or, drinking alcohol can poison us.
 Watching Television can be a nice reprieve from a stressful day, but it can also become a crutch to lean against when reality not longer feels worthwhile to face.
 If we have a goal in mind (volition), the practicer can be consumed by that goal and not even lose site of it in their sleep.

 The Buddha in one of his lessons describes a horrifying image: a Cow that is plagued by a terrible skin disease.
 The cow is so infected with this disease that its skin is completely deteriorated and can find no comfort.
-When it goes close to a wall or tree, the organisms latch onto the cows and "suck."
+When it goes close to a wall or tree, the organisms latch onto the cows body and "suck."
+When it goes into the water, it happens again.
+The cows skin is so weakened that even just standing in the air tiny insects will come and land on it and begin to "suck".
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MzQ4NDkxNDYsOTczOTEyMzYyLDE1OD
+eyJoaXN0b3J5IjpbLTIyMDQwNzQwMiw5NzM5MTIzNjIsMTU4Nj
-YzNjE3NTYsNDU1MjU1MTIwLDE2NjA5MjU2MDIsMTM5MTc1Mzgy
+M2MTc1Niw0NTUyNTUxMjAsMTY2MDkyNTYwMiwxMzkxNzUzODIs
-LDg0MTgxMzU1LC0xMjE1NTA4MTA5LDIzNjY1MzQ2NSwxMjk2OD
+ODQxODEzNTUsLTEyMTU1MDgxMDksMjM2NjUzNDY1LDEyOTY4MD
-A0MjYsMjA0Njk4NzkxMCwtMTQzNjczMTMzMiwtMTI4NTQ5NDc1
+QyNiwyMDQ2OTg3OTEwLC0xNDM2NzMxMzMyLC0xMjg1NDk0NzU2
-Niw5NDg1MjE4NjIsLTEwMDM1NjIyNjcsLTE5NjM4MTMyNzcsLT
+LDk0ODUyMTg2MiwtMTAwMzU2MjI2NywtMTk2MzgxMzI3NywtMT
-E1OTg3Mjg4MDksMTY0ODg4NzU2NCw5NjY2NTgzNzQsLTMyNTY4
+U5ODcyODgwOSwxNjQ4ODg3NTY0LDk2NjY1ODM3NCwtMzI1Njgw
-MDI5MF19
+MjkwXX0=
 -->